Sailing with Children: making the most of the adventure

 Safety tips: Secure children in safe vantage points, especially when weather is unpredictable.

 Learning point: The immense diversity of the marine ecosystem offers a vast learning potential.
-Framing it within a passport-style activity also provides an opportunity to introduce concepts of geography, the significance of passports, and the stories behind stamps from different countries, weaving a tapestry of interconnected knowledge.
+Framing it within a passport-style activity also provides an opportunity to introduce concepts of geography, the past and present significance of passports, and the stories behind stamps from different countries, weaving a tapestry of interconnected knowledge.

 Brief description: Hand out Marine Life Passports to the children, each page showcasing a different marine species.
 As they navigate the waters and spot a particular creature, they get to stamp or sticker that page.
 For added depth, encourage them to jot down the time and location of their sighting or an intriguing fact they've learned.